RiccardoRobb/AWS-Academy-Cloud-Foundations/README.md

 * <mark>**storage**</mark>

-  - **S3**, used for any amount of data, usally for websites, mobile apps, backup and restore, archive, enterprise applications, IoT and big data analytics
+  - **S3**, used for any amount of data, usually for websites, mobile apps, backup and restore, archive, enterprise applications, IoT and big data analytics

-  - **EBS**, used for relational and non-realtional databases, containers, big data analytics engines, file systems and media workflows.
+  - **EBS**, used for relational and non-relational databases, containers, big data analytics engines, file systems and media workflows.

   - **EFS**, used to scale demand to *petabytes*, provides an *elastic network file system* (NFS) to use with AWS cloud services and On-Premises  resources.